kitesi/local-files-viewer/README.md

 ## Technologies / Attribution

 - SvelteKit, typescript, scss, etc..
-- mdsvex: used to render markdown, might be a bit overkill since I don't use any special features mdsvex provides, might just switch to `markdown-it` or `micromark`.
-Although, I might add a feature to render markdown files that include svelte components, but I don't know how likely that is.
+- remark: used to render markdown
 - shiki: used for syntax highlighting, mdsvex includes prismjs by default, but I don't like how they handle line highlights
 - Took some inspiration from vscode ui